Objectives of the service

 Service/ system concept

 The solution, offered via a dashboard, allows different users to quickly access weather information to inform their decisions.
-The dashboard will propose the visualization of different indicators (disease risk, efficient rainfall...) in the form of maps or graphs but also a whole vision on historical data to analyse past events.
+The dashboard proposes the visualization of different indicators (disease risk, efficient rainfall...) in the form of maps or graphs but also a whole vision on historical data to analyze past events.

-The system is based on the WeatherForce collaborative platform, where data from IOT stations, Earth Observation satellites and various meteorological models, including a high-resolution model, AROME, will be combined.
+The system is based on the WeatherForce collaborative platform, where data from IOT stations, earth observation satellites and various meteorological models, including a high-resolution model, AROME, is combined.

 Space Added Value

-The project will use various assets, from Meteosat for rain precipitation (nowcasting), from Sentinel and Aeolus to improve weather prediction a posteriori (machine learning and forecast verification), since targeted areas may be poorly covered by ground weather stations data.
+The project used various assets, from Meteosat for rain precipitation (nowcasting) to improve weather prediction a posteriori (machine learning and forecast verification), since targeted areas may be poorly covered by ground weather stations data.
 Many satellite images are unused because they contain clouds.
 This useless data for satellite operators becomes useful information for our forecasting activities.

-ACP, a Peruvian cooperative which produce blueberries, avocados, grapes, and asparagus, is our pilot user for the WIS project and will help us to develop a suitable solution to address the agriculture sector by co-creating a specific tool.
-The two workshops allowed us to determine the user needs and requirements and start thinking of the solution.
-The Requirements Document, identifying all the needs and translating them into system requirements was submitted during the Baseline Design Review.
+The WIS project started in March 2020.
+Because of the health situation worldwide during this year, the on-site missions had been postponed and the workshops had to be held remotely.
+Despite this change, the workshops could be carried out.
+ACP, a Peruvian cooperative which produces blueberries, avocados, grapes, and asparagus, was the pilot user for the WIS project and helped us to develop a suitable solution to address the agriculture sector by co-creating a specific tool.
+The workshops allowed us to determine the user needs and requirements and start thinking of the solution.